 110 E. Second St., cornerrestaurantaustin.com.

-If you want to be in the very center of the SXSW action, pull up a seat at the square Patio Bar outside of the J.W.
-Marriott’s Corner restaurant, which buzzes nonstop with fest-goers who have just come from or are headed to a panel at the hotel.
+Pull up a seat at the square Patio Bar outside of the J.W.
+Marriott’s Corner restaurant.
 The bar menu tends to focus on two of Texas’ most beloved drinks — tequila cocktails and local craft beer — so it’s also the right place to be if you’re introducing an out-of-towner to what Austin does best.

 709 E. Sixth St., easytigeraustin.com.